NBA, video game company to launch new gaming league in 2018 - Sportsnet.ca

 "The large part of my mission is to grow the game of basketball," Silver told The Associated Press.
 "There’s going to be an opportunity for this first of a kind league to attract a group of gamers who might be playing some other game.
 Now, they can say ‘Maybe I couldn’t play for the Knicks, because I didn’t have the physical prowess to compete at that level.
 But I do have the mental and physical prowess to compete as an egamer for the eKnicks."’

 "NBA 2K eLeague" is scheduled to debut in 2018.
-The league will start with about 8-12 teams -- Silver did not say which teams, but noted that eventually all 30 NBA teams will be represented.
+The league will start with nearly half of the NBA teams -- Silver did not say which teams, but noted that eventually all 30 NBA teams will be represented.
 Each NBA owner is being given the opportunity to build teams at their own pace.

 "The idea sounds amazing," said Stephon Johnson, an Atlanta native and frequent online video game player who attends Grambling State University.
 "Combining NBA 2K gamers with the actual the NBA would be awesome.
 A lot of us gamers had once dreamt of playing in the NBA."